ethereum-optimism/superchain-ops/tasks/oeth/002-update-l2pao-to-aliased-l1pao/VALIDATION.md

   **After:** `0x0000000000000000000000000000000000000000000000000000000000000003` <br/>
   **Meaning:** The Safe nonce is updated.

+### Fees (Optional)
+As part of the simulation, you **may** see 'State Changes' in Tenderly for the following addresses:

+- `0x4200000000000000000000000000000000000011` - `BaseFeeVault`
+- `0x420000000000000000000000000000000000001A` - `L1FeeVault`
+- `0x4200000000000000000000000000000000000011` - `SequencerFeeVault`

+Support for showing these state changes is experimental and temperamental at the time of writing. **Do not be concerned** if your simulation does or does not show any or all of these 'Fees' state changes from the addresses listed above.
+If you do see them, just know this is expected behavior.

 ### `0x3041ba32f451f5850c147805f5521ac206421623` (Signer on the L2 Proxy Admin Owner Safe)
 For signers, this address should be their ledger address.
-It may be different from the address listed above.
+It **may be different** from the address listed above.

 State Changes:
 - **Nonce** <br/>
   **Before:** 0 <br/>
   **After:** 1 <br/>
   **Meaning:** Account sending the transaction.
 The L2 Proxy Admin owner is a 5-of-7 safe.
 This account is one signer on that safe.
 In the simulation, the threshold is reduced so that only one signature is required.